1000 E. University Ave., Dept. 3311

 In our speech language pathology graduate program, you will study academic and clinical aspects of the field concurrently, applying what you have learned in your academic work to the clients you diagnose and treat, and applying to your academic coursework knowledge gained and questions raised in clinical experiences.
 Our program provides the academic and clinical requirements needed for ASHA certification as helping you become a well-rounded speech-language pathologist able to work in any setting.

 In your path to becoming a speech-language pathologist, you will learn about communication difficulties, such as voice disorders, phonology problems, stuttering, language impairments, and reading disabilities.
 You will learn about communication and swallowing difficulties associated with neurological disorders such as stroke, head injury, and cerebral palsy.
-You will work with people across the lifespan, from infants to seniors; in diverse settings, including schools, preschools, hospitals, extended care centers, universities, and private practice.
+You will be prepared to work with people across the lifespan, from infants to seniors; in diverse settings, including schools, preschools, hospitals, extended care centers, universities, and private practice.
 You will learn to diagnose speech and language disorders in children and adults, make recommendations for remediation, and provide direct intervention.
-You can work with researchers investigating the nature and treatment of communication disorders, and conduct your own thesis research to learn about and gain skills in the world of research.
+You can work with researchers investigating the nature and treatment of communication disorders, and conduct your own thesis research to learn about and gain skills in research.